Disruptive Relationship Cycles In Distressed Couples

 But the mutual and simultaneous triggering of wounding and defensive responses in these repetitive cycles makes it more challenging to meet each other’s needs.
 By reacting defensively, we unwittingly attract the opposite of what we want.
 Yet, within these cycles there are exits from the emotional entrapment and pain; there are opportunities for growth, healing, and the enhancement of relationship satisfaction.

-In couples counseling and marriage counseling in Reston, Va., we work with these challenges, and the opportunities that they offer for relationship enhancement.
+In couples counseling and marriage counseling in Reston, VA, Bethesda MD, and Washington DC, Dr. Durana works with these challenges, and the opportunities that they offer for relationship enhancement.

 During these disruptive cycles, there are different exit strategies that can be employed for resolution.
 There are communication and conflict resolution approaches that are useful; self-responsibility and empathy are two of several important ingredients.

 What our partners need the most during these difficult moments is often what we have the most difficulty in giving, and yet it is one of the things we need to do in order to improve the relationship.

 An example of a sequence of behaviors might be the following: